 - No smoking, drugs, or alcohol allowed.
 Anyone suspected of being under the influence will not be permitted in the gym.

 - Parents are responsible for their children at all times.
 Any children not conducting themselves in a responsible fashion will be asked to leave.
-Children 7 and under must have a parent in attendance at all times.
+Children 11 and under must have direct parental supervision at all times.

 - Inform other climbers of any situation seen as unsafe or not in accordance with the Safety Policies.
 All climbers are asked to assist and encourage less experienced climbers.
 All accidents or equipment damage must be reported immediately.